Tripura CM visits home of custodial torture victim Sreejith, will campaign for BJP in Chengannur

 — Biplab Kumar Deb (@BjpBiplab) May 24,

 The Tripura CM, who landed Wednesday night in Kerala, is in the state to campaign for the BJP in the May 28 bypoll in Chengannur.
-Talking to the reporters, he launched a frontal attack on Kerala chief minister Pinarayi Vijayan for not visiting the family of the deceased.
+Talking to the reporters, he launched a frontal attack on Kerala Chief Minister Pinarayi Vijayan for not visiting the family of the deceased.
 “You are the chief minister of a state, not a party.
 You should visit the family.
 I request Vijayan-ji to visit the family and meet his kin,” he said.

-Twenty-six-year-old Sreejith, who was arrested on April 6 for his alleged role in a house attack in Varapuzha in Ernakulam. died on April 9 in a local hospital.
+Twenty-six-year-old Sreejith, who was arrested on April 6 for his alleged role in a house attack in Varapuzha in Ernakulam died on April 9 in a local hospital.
 Reports claimed he was allegedly tortured by the police and denied early medical assistance.
 Sreejith’s family claimed the police arrested the wrong Sreejith, saying he was mistaken for another Sreejith aka Thulsidas.

 Tripura CM Deb also said the BJP would definitely come to power in Kerala in the next state election.
 He alleged that Vijayan would suffer the same fate as Manik Sarkar did in Tripura where the CPI (M) suffered a defeat at the hands of the BJP led by Deb.